How to Fix Dim Screen on iPhone and iPad

 If your iPhone screen is too dark, which means it might has brightness control problem, this guide will offer some solutions to help you fix dim screen on iPhone.

-A number of users meet the same problem just like you: the iPhone/iPad screen becomes too dark suddenly.
-Some users also say that the screen brightness decrease after the iOS update.
+Many users meet the same problem just like you: the iPhone/iPad screen becomes too dark suddenly.
+Some users also say that the screen brightness decreases after the iOS update.
 Here in this guide, we will tell you how to fix the dim iPhone screen issue.
 Let’s get it on.

 5 Ways to Fix the Dim Screen via iPhone